Skip to content

 Section titled “3.
 Environment Variables & Secret Management”

-You can define environment variables directly or point to an .env file.
-Graft will securely sync these to your production server.
+You can define environment variables directly or, preferably, point to an .env file.
+Graft will securely sync these to your production server during synchronization.

 services: